ayselcavdar/ayselcavdar/README.md

 ## Hey, I'm Aysel! 👋

-I’m a punctual, team player and a problem solver.
+I’m a punctual, team player and a problem solver.<br/>
-My passion is frontend development, so I always keep myself updated and constantly learning.
+My passion is frontend development, <br/>
-Focused on improving web application performance and user experience.
+so I always keep myself updated and constantly learning. <br/> Focused on improving web application performance and user experience.

 What I'm using? 🛠